 Next step is to determine places of natural wear and tear such as corners or edges.
 Take a piece of paper towel to rub candle wax, paste wax or petroleum jelly into those wear-and-tear areas.

 Now the wood is ready to be painted including the places covered in wax etc. After the paint has dried use a paper towel to wipe off the paint from the waxed places using side to side motion.
 The wood grains will start to show from underneath the paint.
-Carry on as long as you happy with the result.
+Carry on as long as you are happy with the result.
 Then use mineral spirit to get rid off of the rest of the wax, using a paintbrush.

 Now the secret part :) Using a blowtorch carefully burn the wood in some places.
 And to give the wood that old weathered barn look that is worn with dents and blemishes give it some beating with a hammer to create nicks and scratch marks.
 Then hit it with a chain and treat it with some sandpaper.
 Well, that’s a good way to let some steam off … lol.